 When you are composing your 'Bio' text you want it to line up and look good.
 To do this don't type directly into the 'Bio' itself this causes spacing issues, simply compose it in 'Notepad' then copy and paste back into the 'Bio'.

 Instagram is all about hashtags - they are not optional, they are a must!
 By using hashtags, you give yourself the greatest possible opportunity of getting found.
 If you don't use hashtags, you'll lose around 10% engagement per post you make.
-Post the hashtags in the 'Comments' section, not the 'Caption' section.
+Post the hashtags in the 'Comments' section, not the 'Caption' section to avoid spamming your users.

 A great app to use for creating quick and simple content on an iPhone is Typorama or for Android users you can use Phonto.
 Create images that back up what you are promoting, for example if you're into health and fitness create images that showcase that industry.
 If you're into fashion use images that ooze fashions statements.
 Know your audience, what excites them, what do they like, what do they feel is valuable to them and create content/images that trigger emotions.